brunomrlima/weather/README.md

 ```bash
 bin/dev
 ```
-This will run both the Rails server (port 3000), the Vite server (frontend), and the Redis server (caching)
+This will run the Rails server (port 3000), the Vite server (frontend), and the Redis server (caching)

 Visit the app: `localhost:3000`